RubyMoney/money-rails/README.md

 a different database](docs/config.md#database).

 Gemstash temporarily caches things like gem dependencies in memory.
-Anything cached will last for 30 minutes before being retrieved again.
-You can [use memcached[(docs/config.md#cache) instead of caching in memory.
+Anything cached in memory will last for 30 minutes before being retrieved again.
+You can [use memcached](docs/config.md#cache) instead of caching in memory.
+Gem files are always cached permanently, so bundling with a `Gemfile.lock` with all gems cached will never call out to https://www.rubygems.org.

 The server you ran is provided via [Puma](http://puma.io/) and [Rack](http://rack.github.io/), however they are not customizable at this point.